FRC5881/TBASlackBot/src/TBASlackbot/design.md

 ### TBA

-From the TBA side, the `hooks` subsection receives all callbacks from the TBA firehose, and places those in a message queue.
+From the TBA side, the `hooks` subsection receives all callbacks from the TBA fire hose, and places those in a message queue.
 The `daemon` section then is responsible for taking those messages, determining if they are relevant to any bot subscriptions, and sending messages back to Slack as needed.